Top 10 Best Web Application Firewalls (WAF) in 2025: Comprehensive Review

 Deployment: Cloud-based, integrated with AWS services.

-Use Cases: Ideal for businesses using AWS for hosting their web applications, offering seamless integration and scalability.
+Use Cases: Ideal for businesses using AWS for hosting their web applications, offering seamless integration and scalability, making it a top choice among the best WAF solutions.

 7. Akamai Kona Site Defender